klinquist/ts/README.md

 If you're like me, you deal in unix time all day long.
 You're probably not like me.

-This is a simple command line timestamp converter supporting Unix timestamps, ISO timestamps, date strings, and relative time expressions.
+This is a simple command line timestamp converter supporting Unix timestamps, ISO timestamps, date strings, and relative time expressions with intelligent timezone support.
 No dependencies, just run `npm install -g` to create the "ts" symlink to allow you to use it anywhere (assuming you have your npm/bin folder in the path)

 ## Usage